-If a property manager or owner decide to accept your application to rent a property, and you sign a tenancy agreement, then you have various obligations.
-You can’t simply change your mind.
+If a property manager or owner decides to accept your application to rent a property, and you sign a tenancy agreement, then you have various obligations.
+So it’s important you select the right property as you can’t simply change your mind after you’ve signed.

 How do I choose the right location?

-Location is you first criteria.
-Narrow down locations that you wish to consider before your search to save you time.
-Consider proximity to local schools, transport, shops and other infrastructure as well as, and places of employment.
+Location is the first criteria.
+Narrow down locations that you wish to consider before you search to save time.
+Consider proximity to local schools, transport, shops etc as well as your place of employment.

 What should I expect from a suburb?

-Neighbours vehicles and properties give you an indication of the types of people that live in the street.
-Check out the facilities/amenities, goods and services available in the area.
+The neighbours’ vehicles and properties give you an indication of the types of people that live in the street.
+Check out the facilities, amenities, shops and services available in the area.

 How do I research a suburb?

-Today you might use Google maps to assist you with your research.
-Google also provides satellite images so you can check out the location prior to inspecting.
+Use Google maps to assist you with your research.
+Google provides satellite images so you can check out the location prior to inspecting.

 You need to satisfy yourself as to whether it is a ‘good street’.